 When you come across those “Category A” parcels, it is highly unlikely that you'll get them for a low price.
-It's not impossible (I've done it before), but the chances are NOT in your favor… even when you’re doing everything right.
-It’s kind of like winning the lottery, and it's not something you should plan your entire business model around.
+It's not impossible (I've done it before), but it's kind of like winning the lottery; the odds are not in your favor, and it's not something you should plan your entire business model around.

-When you come across those “Category B” parcels AND the seller actually accepts your low-ball offer – these types of properties are typically NOT the kind of thing you (or anyone else) will actually want to buy.
+When you come across those “Category B” parcels, and the seller accepts your low-ball offer, these properties are usually not the kind you (or anyone else) will want to buy.
 Trust me.

-In my first year of land investing, I almost made the mistake of buying this half lot in the inner city of a dumpy town:
+In my first year of land investing, I almost made the mistake of buying this half-acre lot in the inner city of a dumpy town.

-It looked fine from the satellite map, but when I saw it (and the surrounding area) in-person, my common sense kicked in and I ran away before it was too late.
+It looked fine from the satellite pictures, but when I drove to the property and saw it with my own eyes (and the surrounding neighborhood), my common sense kicked in, and I ran away before it was too late.

-The problem with small lots in big cities is that they only have one practical use – new construction.
+The problem with vacant lots in big cities is that, for the most part, they only have a couple of practical uses:

-…it’s not that there are ZERO vacant land opportunities in cities, but your chances of finding a good opportunity are much less likely than the abundance you'll find in a rural area.
+So… there are certainly some vacant land opportunities in densely populated counties, but your chances of finding great opportunities are less likely compared to what you'll find in most rural areas.

 Something most people don't realize is that it's fairly easy to figure out how much a hypothetical property will sell for in any given market.

-When you have this kind of information at your disposal, there's really no reason to wonder how valuable properties will be in your target market – because you can see exactly what they've been selling for (and what they're currently listed for) over the past few months or years.
+When you have this information, there's no reason to wonder how valuable properties will be in your target market because you can see exactly what they've been selling for (and what they're currently listed for) over the past few months or years.

-If you're not sure what kind of market you're getting into and whether the price ranges will be in the right place relative to your budget, a little bit of sales comp research will get you up to speed pretty quickly!
+If you're unsure what kind of market you're getting into and whether the price ranges will be in the right place relative to your budget, some sales comp research will quickly get you up to speed!

-It’s not easy to call county after county, only to encounter CONSTANT resistance to your requests, poor communication on the phone and ridiculous costs for access to things that ought to be freely available online.
-There is a WIDE range of “helpful” vs. “unhelpful” out there.
+It’s not easy to call county after county and meet CONSTANT resistance to your requests, poor communication on the phone, and ridiculous costs for access to things that ought to be freely available online.

 How easy is the county's website to work with?